pollinet/pollinet/OFFLINE_TRANSACTIONS_GUIDE.md

 ### Prerequisites

 **⚠️ Important Note:** The examples in this guide run in **simulation mode** on Linux/macOS.
 They demonstrate PolliNet concepts but use simulated BLE mesh networking.
-For production deployments with real BLE mesh networking, use the **Android SDK**.
+The **Android SDK** provides real BLE mesh networking (with some features still in development).

 1. **Environment Setup:**
    ```bash